-Bulk Mail Mail arranged in an organised format in larger numbers so that discounted bulk mailing postage may be used.
+Bulk Mail Mail that is arranged in an organised format in larger numbers so that discounted bulk mailing postage may be used.
 Requirements can be obtained from Mailing houses or the Post Office.

-Business Reply Envelope An enclosed pre-addressed envelope back to the company sending the letter for the purpose of making it easier for the customer to respond.
+Business Reply Envelope An enclosed pre-addressed envelope back to the company sending the letter to make it easier for the customer to respond.

-Call to Action An instruction given to encourage the customer or prospect to respond.
+Call to Action An instruction that is given to encourage the customer or prospect to respond.

 Catalogue A multipage information book or pamphlet detailing multiple products or services, and often including an order form.

-Conversion rate Can mean a number of things, including: (1) How many people respond compared to how many people were approached, (2) How many people who responded compared to how many actually purchased, (3) How many first time customers become repeat customers.
+Conversion rate Can mean several things, including: (1) How many people respond compared to how many people were approached, (2) How many people responded compared to how many purchased, and (3) How many first-time customers become repeat customers.

 Copy testing Using different messages sent out to a small sample of the same audience for the same campaign to gauge response.

-Cost per inquiry (CPI) The number of inquiries received divided by the total cost of the campaign.
+CPI (Cost per inquiry) The number of inquiries received is divided by the total cost of the campaign.

-Cost per order (CPO) The number of orders received divided by the total cost of the campaign.
+CPO (Cost per order) The number of orders received is divided by the total cost of the campaign.

-Cost per thousand (CPM) A standard way to express costs of large campaigns
+CPM (Cost per thousand) A standard way to express costs of large campaigns

 Creative Everything that makes up a direct mail package.
 This could include brochures, letters, samples, fonts, copy, telemarketing scripts, and images.

-Customer Base The total customers to date.
-Some having come from the latest campaigns and referrals, some from earlier customer acquisition campaigns and marketing efforts.
+Customer Base The total number of customers to date.
+Some have come from the latest campaigns and referrals, some from earlier customer acquisition campaigns and marketing efforts.

 Database Collection of data and tables with the ability to sort and analyse data to gain more understanding about its contents and use to build your customer base.

-Demographics Socio-economic characteristics pertaining to people, including: income, ethnicity, age, sex, household income, company size, industry type, education, location.
+Demographics Socio-economic characteristics of people, including income, ethnicity, age, sex, household income, company size, industry type, education, and location.

-Direct Marketing A marketing method using targeted communication, to named individuals within specific audiences, with relevant messages that result in measurable results that can be analysed and repeated.
+Direct Marketing A marketing method using targeted communication, to name individuals within specific audiences, with relevant messages that result in measurable results that can be analysed and repeated.